-We have significant commitments and contingencies arising from our operations, including those related to unconditional purchase obligations, environmental remediation, and enforcement and litigation matters.
+We have significant commitments and contingencies arising from our operations, including those related to unconditional purchase obligations, environmental matters, and enforcement and litigation matters.

-Unconditional Purchase Obligations Related to Natural Gas
+Unconditional Purchase Obligations

 We routinely enter into long-term purchase and sale commitments for various quantities and lengths of time.
 We have obligations to distribute and sell natural gas to our customers and expect to recover costs related to these obligations in future customer rates.